 Visit our directions page for more information.

 Tours begin in the State House Annex (145 W. State Street) first floor lobby.

 What will I see on the tour?

-You will see the legislative portion of the State House which includes the General Assembly and Senate Chambers, and other significant interior spaces.
+You will see the legislative and executive portions of the State House including the General Assembly and Senate Chambers, Rotunda, and other significant interior spaces.
 Visit the highlights and facilities page for more information.